domosekai/domosekai.github.io/sstp/index.md

   No data is collected from you.
 Connection log only exists in the memory and is never saved to the device.

-- **Authentication**
+- **Complete**

-  Support password and certificate-based authentication.
+  Support all password and certificate-based authentications available in Windows 11.

+  Support user and machine authentication at the same time with TEAP (EAP chaining).

   See details below.

-  *SSTP certificate authentication requires iOS 12+*

 - **Security**